COUNTRY NAME – România (romanian spelling)

 – Turks and Crimean Tatars – in Dobrogea along the Black Sea coast.
 They represent Romania’s small Muslim community; arrived here during the Ottoman empire occupation (Dobrogea was the only region fully incorporated into the empire, hence the presence of Turks/ Tatars only in S-E Romania).
 Many immigrated to Turkey after the Ottoman empire dissolved in 1922.

 Saxons (Germans) were invited to to colonize central Transylvania in the XIII century in exchange for special privileges strengthened by the Unio Trium Nationum military agreement, which excluded rights for the Romanian peasantry.
 As poor farmers, the Saxons were easily convinced by the prospects of the fertile Transylvanian plateau and the privileged status.
-From 1848 onward, Saxons supported Romanians in their fight for rights.
+Hungarian and German populations developed certain tensions, each pressing for their own interests.

 Before the secret Hitler-Stalin pact (through which the Soviet Union received the green light from Hitler to annex parts of Romania), the Nazis resettled Germans from occupied areas to “safe” regions outside Romania in order to protect them from the secretly-agreed occupation.
 Mass deportations, executions and other abuses took place after the 1940 Soviet invasion of eastern Romania.
 The remaining Germans joined the SS troops.
 After WWII, Germans were forcefully expelled by the Allies from Transylvania and all of Eastern Europe.